Loading Results

 If your get up and go has got up and gone, a sluggish thyroid may be the problem.

-At least 30 million Americans have a thyroid disorder, and half – 15 million – are silent sufferers who go undiagnosed, says the American Association of Clinical Endocrinologists.
+At least 30 million Americans have a thyroid disorder, with up to have of them being silent sufferers who go undiagnosed, according to the American Association of Clinical Endocrinologists.

 “When your body has the right amount of these hormones, you feel energetic, healthy and balanced.
-When you have too little (known as hypothyroidism), the body gets sluggish," he says.
+When you have too little (known as hypothyroidism), the body gets sluggish," he adds.

 Risks for Thyroid Disorders and Hypothyroidism